Tafsir al-Tabari: Influence

 The Tafsir gives information about older commentaries which have not survived to the present.
 Its content —which encompasses dictionaries, historical notes, law, recitation, theology and Arabic literature— has made it a highly referenced book throughout history, resulting in many editions.
 It is also a good example of reasoning in a tafsir by a widely accepted scholar, giving it a value of diraya.

 It was marked by the same fullness of detail as his other work.
 The size of this work and the independence of judgment in it seem to have prevented it from having a large circulation, but scholars such as Baghawi and Suyuti used it largely; Ibn Kathir used it in his Tafsir ibn Kathir.
 Scholars including Suyuti have expressed their admiration towards this tafsir, regarding it as the most valuable of commentaries.
+An abridgement was composed by Ibn Muṭarrif al-Ṭarafī (d.
+1062 CE).
 Until well into the 19th century Al-Tabari's tafsir was considered lost by Western scholars, who knew it only from fragmentary quotations.
 In 1860 Theodor Nöldeke wrote: "If we had this work, we could do without all the later commentaries."